Introduction

 Tip: You can create one authorization rule for all your users that match both conditions, Admin and UI.

-It has to be signed by the CA which ISE trusts.
+You must create CSR based on that key and then it has to be signed by the CA which ISE trusts.
 Check Import the Root Certificates to the Trusted Certificate Store page for more information of how to add CA certificate to ISE Trusted Certificate Store.

 Step 8.
-Configure ThreatGrid to use RADIUS.
+Configure Secure Malware Analytics Appliance to use RADIUS.

-Log in to admin portal, navigate to Configuration>RADIUS.
+Log in to admin portal, navigate to Configuration > RADIUS.
 In RADIUS CA Certificate paste the content of the PEM file collected from ISE, in Client Certificate paste PEM formatted certificate received from CA and in Client Key paste content of private-ec-key.pem file from the previous step as shown in the image.
 Click Save:

 Step 9.
 Add RADIUS Username to console users.